Drinking straw: Reusable

 Environmental concerns, stemming from the impact plastic waste has had on the ocean, have led to a rise in reusable straws.
-Reusable straws are primarily being manufactured out of Polylactic acid (PLA), silicone, and metal.
+Reusable straws are primarily being manufactured out of polylactic acid (PLA), silicone, and metal.
 Polylactic acid and silicone straws are the most similar in texture and feel to their plastic counterparts, however, they fit into the category of biodegradable polymers.
 These types of straws have some benefits over other more ecologically conscious straws because they are resistant to disintegrating in one's drink and provide adequate insulation for hot and cold drinks.
-One manufacturer of silicon straws even claims that their straws can be burned into biodegradable ash.
+One manufacturer of silicone straws even claims that their straws can be burned into biodegradable ash.

 Metal and glass straws are other reusable alternatives.
+A "vampire straw" is a large metal drinking straw with a pointed tip that allows it to double as a dagger-like weapon.
+A man was arrested at Boston Logan International Airport after a vampire straw was confiscated from his carry-on luggage.

-Bamboo straws are making headway into the reusable straw industry with their sustainability, inexpensive cost, and relative ease of cleaning.
+Bombilla

 Single-use

 Some companies such as Starbucks have moved away from plastic straws.
 Bamboo straws are sometimes made from the moso bamboo tree (Phyllostachys edulis).

 Some companies such as McDonald's have switched to paper and paperboard straws.
-There are some innovation companies that try to introduce alternative to plastic straws such as Drinking-Straw that are made out of wheat, grass or reed.